hust-conch/verifiable-log-evidence-filter/README.md

 decoding (`temperature = 0`).
 Because local model builds, serving backends, and CPU/GPU configurations vary, small differences in optional pilot outputs and latency are expected.
-The minimal reviewer artifact does not require this pilot and does not use it to regenerate Tables III, V, VI, VII, or VIII.
+The minimal reviewer artifact does not require this pilot and does not use it to regenerate the main HDFS evidence-validity results.

 ## 12. Known Limitations